ProcursusTeam/procursus-wiki/docs/Building-on-iOS-and-macOS.md

 4. Build!

     Building packages on iOS can be a hit or miss.
-However, macOS is the main platform where all packages should build
+However, macOS is the main platform where all packages should (and will) build

     To test your own build system setup, attempt to build ``bash``.
-Checkout the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page to see what valid options can be passed

         make bash-package [OPTIONS]

-    Now you're rolling.
-Cheers!
+    Checkout the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page to see what valid options can be passed